Claude Littner: The Apprentice

 Littner came to wider UK public recognition through his direct and confrontational style of job interviewing on The Apprentice.
 He is the only interviewer to have appeared in this role in every series of the programme.

 On 27 April 2015, it was announced that Littner had replaced Nick Hewer as Alan Sugar's aide on the show.
 He started when the 2015 series began on 14 October 2015, and he continues to interview the candidates.

 He took a hiatus from the programme for its sixteenth series due to injuries sustained from a cycling accident in 2021, with series one winner Tim Campbell taking over for the sixteenth series.
 Littner returned to the show for the first episode of the seventeenth series, but was not well enough to continue.
 His place was taken by Tim Campbell for the following 10 episodes.
-He will return to the programme in 2025 for the interviews only.
+He returned to the programme in 2025 for the interviews only.